 - Sprays and pressurized containers including shaving foam and spray deodorants

 - Any other solutions and items of similar consistency

-Essential medicines are permitted in larger quantities above the 100ml limit but will be subject to authentication.
-Exceptions to the 100ml rule may also be made for those carrying baby food and milk, but you may be asked to taste the liquid when you go through security.
+Essential medicines are permitted in larger quantities above the 100ml limit but you will need approval from your airline.
+We advise that you also carry your prescription or a statement from your doctor with you.
+Exceptions to the 100ml rule may also be made for those carrying baby food and milk but these items will be subject to additional security screening.

 Duty Free and Departure Lounge Purchases

 You may take on board liquid items of any size that are purchased after the security check in the departure lounge.
 Most duty free or similar purchases will be given to you in a special sealed bag - do not open this bag until you have reached your final destination.
 You should also retain your proof of purchase throughout your journey as you may be required to show it at a transfer point.

 **Please note restrictions apply to duty free purchases made on return journeys where passengers change flights at an EU airport.
 These are explained in detail on the UK Border Agency's website.

 These are the requirements set down by the HM Revenue & Customs.
 Airlines and Airports may have additional measures in place.
 Passengers are strongly advised to check the website of their carrier or airport before travelling.